1812 United States presidential election in Ohio

 The 1812 United States presidential election in Ohio took place as part of the 1812 United States presidential election.
 Voters chose 8 representatives, or electors to the Electoral College, who voted for President and Vice President.

-Ohio re-elected incumbent Democratic-Republican President James Madison over Federalist candidate DeWitt Clinton.
+Ohio re-elected incumbent Democratic-Republican President James Madison over the other Democratic-Republican and Federalist supported candidate DeWitt Clinton.
 Madison won Ohio by a margin of 38.42%.